Committed to improving the health and well-being of all people across every state.

 Georgia reimburses CHW services for limited populations through these authorities for certain target populations:

-• A section 1115 demonstration, implemented through Medicaid MCOs, for the use of Resource Mothers, which is a population-specialized CHW model.
+• A Section 1115 Demonstration, implemented through Medicaid managed care organizations, for the use of Resource Mothers, which is a population-specialized CHW model.
 This benefit is funded through a capitation model through Medicaid managed care as one component of the postpartum service array.
 Care management organizations using Resource Mother outreach are required to provide supervision by a nurse case manager or similarly qualified program staff member.

 Other Funding or Financing Mechanisms

-The Georgia Department of Health, Chronic Disease Prevention Section, is leveraging funding from the CDC Community Health Workers for COVID Response and Resilient Communities (CCR) initiative to increase training and resources for CHWs.
-Emory and Morehouse School of Medicine are leveraging HRSA-22-124 funding for community health worker training programs.
+The Georgia Department of Health, Chronic Disease Prevention Section, is leveraging funding from the CDC-RFA-DP23-0020 to increase training and resources for CHWs.
+Emory and Morehouse School of Medicine are leveraging HRSA-22-124 funding for CHW programs.

 Key Partnerships